Loryhoof/yt-transcribe/README.md

 ## Description

 `yt-transcribe` allows you to fetch and transcribe captions from YouTube videos programmatically.
-It uses `node-fetch` to make HTTP requests and `xmldom` to parse XML data.
+It uses `node-fetch` to make HTTP requests, `xmldom` to parse XML data and `he` to decode special characters.

 ## Installation